Hours, Directions, and Parking

 Back to Top

-As a private non-profit educational institution we reserve the right to deny admission to any student or remove students from any course.
+As a private nonprofit educational institution we reserve the right to deny admission to any student or remove students from any class.

 By visiting www.bcae.org

 We protect the security of your information by using Secure Sockets Layer (SSL), encryption, and digital certificates.

 We receive and store certain types of information whenever you interact with us.
 For example, like many Web sites, we use "cookies," and we obtain certain types of information when your Web browser accesses www.bcae.org

 .
 We use the information that you provide for such purposes as responding to your requests and future improvements to our Web site.
 We never share personal information about you with any other organization for any reason.
 You can choose not to provide certain information, but then you might not be able to take advantage of many of our features.

 If you choose to visit www.bcae.org